surniaulula/wpsso-strip-schema-microdata/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a check to skip filtering when the the DOING_AJAX constant is true.
+	* Added a check to skip filtering when the DOING_AJAX constant is true.
 * *Bugfixes*
 	* None
 * *Developer Notes*